-I thought about titling this post as “Camp Backhouse” but then that would lead to all sorts of rumours about that time I went fly-fishing.
-Instead – I have called this post “Backhouse Field Trip 2017” – for it is the largest gathering of our sect of Backhouse’s since Granny’s funeral at Easter.
+I thought about titling this post as “Family Camp” but then that would lead to all sorts of rumours about that time I went fly-fishing.
+Instead – I have called this post “Family Field Trip 2017” – for it is the largest gathering of our sect of family since Granny’s funeral at Easter.
 It was really great to see everyone and ‘make memories.’
 There were a few cousins who could not make it due to prior commitments but there was a good representation.

-Me and Mrs Backhouse caught the bus to Ripon on Friday and mum cooked.
+Me and Kathryn caught the bus to Ripon on Friday and mum cooked.
 We pegged it all the way to Derby down the M1.
 After a quick drink, we set up for the night.

 ….
 I then realised I had left my medication in Yorkshire!